oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 The tools are designed to be used in a continuous `generate-edit-assemble` cycle, with previous edits retained in each cycle.
 Each new edit phase can add or modify the current content, allowing a new `generate` of an OSCAL json document capturing those edits.

+NOTE: We use `json` format for specifying OSCAL files in this tutorial, but it is equally applicable to `yaml` format also.

 ## `trestle author catalog-generate` and `trestle author catalog-assemble`

 `catalog-generate` will take an existing json catalog and write it out as markdown files for each control in a user-specified directory.
 That directory will contain subdirectories for each group in the catalog, and those directories may contain subdirectories for groups within groups.
 But controls containing controls are always split out into a series of controls in the same directory - and each control markdown file corresponds to a single control.